 Time Expectations for Closing

-So how long does the whole closing process take in Shoreline?
+So how long does the whole closing process take in Seattle?
 From acceptance of an offer to the closing date, it usually takes about 50 days on average.
 The main reason the closing process takes so long is the time-consuming process of the buyer’s mortgage lender originating and underwriting the loan.
 In fact, this is, according to those in the know, “one of the major things that can delay a closing.”

-Understanding the closing process from a seller’s perspective in Shoreline also means being aware that almost a third of all closings are delayed.
+Understanding the closing process from a seller’s perspective in Seattle also means being aware that almost a third of all closings are delayed.
 A good real estate agent, though, can help expedite the closing and ensure that everything is in place to avoid delays.
 Find out how our agents can help you close sooner.